By Grand Central Rail

 Try this 4.8-km circular trail near York, North Yorkshire.
 It is ideal for the whole family and takes 1 hour and 10 minutes to complete.

-Open all year round, locals and those visiting York find this walk great for both running and walking, particularly in sunnier months.
+Open year-round, this walk is great for both running and walking, particularly in the sunnier months, for locals and visitors to York alike.

-It is a great walk and offers picturesque views and many historic stops and sights.
-Highlights include St Leonard’s Hospital, Yorkshire Museum, and views of the River Ouse from Skeldergate Bridge.
+It is a great spring walk, offering picturesque views and many historic stops and sights.
+Highlights include St Leonard’s Hospital, the Yorkshire Museum, and views of the River Ouse from Skeldergate Bridge.

 To help you make the most of your time on the York City Walls, here is our sightseeing from York City Walls article.

-By exploring these different spring walk routes, make the most of the longer days and sunnier weather.
+By exploring these different spring walk routes, you can make the most of the longer days and sunnier weather.

-Get there on a Grand Central train by buying your tickets today
+Get there on a Grand Central train and buy your tickets today!